 It should be noted that while E' is on the frontier, it is not truly efficient.
 It is still possible to move from E' along the efficient surface to B, thus increasing the price security per unit of price without changing the quantity security per unit of price.
 Thus, while LL' defines the "efficient" or best practice frontier, all sections of the contour are not truly efficient.
 Any points lying on the section AB of the frontier are Pareto-superior to all other data points.
-Along the section AB, the slope on the security indices and the spot price.2 See appendix B for a complete listing of the data for the 28 contracts.
+Along the section AB, the slope of the line is a measure of the tradeoff between the two indices of contract security and is similar to the concept of a marginal rate of substitution.